twoquarterrican/Hangman/readme.md

 etc.  If every body part is drawn before the word is guessed, the player loses.
 Otherwise, the player wins.

 The main class is called Game.
 It is a subclass of the acm class ConsoleProgram.
 The game is played through a console interface, and the progress is recorded in a GUI screen next to the console.

-TODO: Activate mouse listeners in canvas so that either a console guess or a mouse click guess can be entered.
-This is a good way to learn about concurrency.
-Since the console method `readLine()` occupies the main thread completely, I need two threads, one listening for a mouse click on the letters and another listening for letters typed into the console.
-If either thread finishes, the other should be cancelled and the result evaluated.
+Added to original assignment:
+1. Letters change color when they are guessed.
+For example if the player guesses 'A' then the background of the square containing 'A' changes to green if the word contains 'A' and turns green otherwise.

+2. An animation of falling confetti is shown at the end of the game upon winning.

+3. A letter can be guessed either by typing it or by clicking it.
+This was a way for me to learn to use `synchronized` blocks as well as `wait()` and `notify()`.